Bikatr7/Kudasai/README.md

 Kudasai uses EasyTL for translation, which is a versatile translation library that uses several translation APIs to translate text.

-Kudasai currently supports OpenAI, Gemini, and DeepL for translation.
+Kudasai currently supports OpenAI, Gemini, DeepL, and Google Translate for translation.
 OpenAI is the recommended translation method, but DeepL and Gemini are also good alternatives.
+DeepL is the default.

 You can run the translator by running kudasai.py as instructed in the [Quick Start](#quick-start) section.

 Note that you need an API key for OpenAI, Gemini, and DeepL.
+For Google Translate it's a credentials file, you'll enter the contents (on one line).
 You will be prompted to enter this key when you choose to run the translation module.

 The translator has a lot of settings, simply using the default settings is fine or the one provided in the demo folder.
 You can also change these manually when confirming your settings, as well as loading a custom json as your settings by pressing c at this window, with the settings in the script directory.